Porgramming-Hero-web-course/batch-4-assignment-1-ihrimon/blog-3.md

-## Why are Type Guards Necessary?
+## Why are Type Guards necessary?

-Type Guard is a TypeScript feature commonly used for narrowing a type of variable or expression within a conditional block.
+**Type Guard** is a TypeScript feature commonly used for narrowing a type of variable or expression within a conditional block.
 It takes a variable with a unique property and returns a boolean or other variable type.
 Type guards work with a set of conditions to check whether a variable or expression is valid and safe by checking the type of the variable using typeof, instanceof, or custom type guard functions.

-There are several types of type guards which are described as follows:
+**_There are several types of type guards which are described as follows:_**

-* typeof guard
+- typeof guard
-* instanceof guard
+- instanceof guard
-* in guard
+- in guard

-## Discuss Various Types of Type Guards and Their Use Cases: ==>
+## Discuss various types of Type Guards and their use cases:

-## 'typeof' guard.
+### `'typeof' guard `

-The typeof type guard is used to narrow down the type (primitive types with string, number, boolean, symbol, and undefined) of a variable using typeof operator.
+The **_typeof_** guard is used to narrow down the type (primitive types with string, number, boolean, symbol, and undefined) of a variable using typeof operator.

 ```typescript
 {